-Italy: a rich heritage, magnificent buildings, cities steeped in history and regions with landscapes as sublime as they are varied.
-This territorial diversity and widely different prices per square metre of property makes the Italian real estate market interesting.
+Dreaming of buying property in Italy?
+The country’s rich heritage, magnificent buildings, cities steeped in history and regions with landscapes are as sublime as they are varied.
+This territorial diversity and widely different prices per square metre of property make the Italian real estate market very interesting.

 The average price per square metre for Italian property was around €2,300 at the end of 2019.

 However, it was much lower in southern Italy.
 In Puglia for example, it is possible to buy a house for 1,300 €/m².

 If you’re looking for a property in Florence or Venice, prices are much higher: expect to pay more than 5,000 €/m² for an apartment in Venice.

 Before committing to the purchase of a property in Italy, it is essential to consider the inherent costs.